View over Duino from the tower of the New Castle.

 And here, I will tell you more about the history, nature, and legends of Duino-Aurissina.

 The land of Duino has been inhabited since ancient times, attested by the finds of various pre-Roman peoples such as the Eugani, Venetti, and Histri in Riparo di Visogliano and Caverna Romana.
 With the foundation of the colony of Aquileia, traces of the period of Roman domination appear in the area.
-This period was significant for the region’s economic development, as it was at this time that the Cava Romana (Roman cave) discovering, the port, and the development of viticulture.
+This period was significant for the region’s economic development, as it was at this time that the Cava Romana (Roman cave) was discovered, the port, and the development of viticulture.
 In addition, Marble quarried from the Aurisina quarry was used to build the Aquileia and many Roman monuments in Ravenna.

-Then the city’s history continues with the events during the Abbey of San Giovanni al Timavo or Tuba and the Castle of Duino.
+Then, the city’s history continues with the events during the Abbey of San Giovanni al Timavo or Tuba and the Castle of Duino.
 Duino’s domination dates back as early as 1211, as evidenced by the documents of the Peace of Timavo, which mention his name.
 Then, it passes to vassals of the Patriarch of Aquileia, the Margrave of Istria, and finally to the captains of the Counts of Gorizia.
 By 1366, the Duenas family had converged with the Habsburgs and, in 1395, were replaced by the Vassals.
 Finally, in 1587, the dominion passed to the Milanese della Torre di Valsassina.

 The municipality of Duino-Aurissina was created in 1928 by the merger of five then-existing cities.
 During the Second World War, the municipality passed under various dominoes until, on 26 October 1954, it rejoined by the Italian Republic.